BrianGallew/bacula_configuration/README.md

 The next steps, in no particular order:

-- Storage daemon resources
-- Association of SDs, pools, and devices (this is the most difficult piece)
 - Convenience functions/scripts (e.g. move all clients from one SD to another)
 - Web CGI (trivial)
-- Configuration extraction tools (mostly simple, needs the association piece above before it'll actuall work on the SDs)
 - Wiki updater (this may be too site-specific to be useful, but we'll see)